aheluc/GPT2-novel/README.md

+It aims to train a GPT2-novel, capable of generating sentences in the style of light novels and sci-fin novels.

 Place the GPT-2 weights and code in the 'model' folder.

 Place the ChatGLM2 weights and code in the 'chatglm' folder.